- Chancellor’s Office

 The University reserves the right to accept or reject any or all bids, in whole or in part and is not bound to accept the lowest bid if that bid is not in the best interest of the University.
 A bid may be rejected if it is in any way incomplete or irregular.

-A bidder may protest a bid award by sending a letter within 5 days of receiving notice of the award to the Director of Strategic Procurement outlining why the award is being protested.
+A bidder may protest a bid award by sending a letter within 5 days of receiving notice of the award to the Chief Procurement Officer outlining why the award is being protested.
 The bid award will then be analyzed to determine if it was made fairly and in the best interests of the University.
 If an error was made, the bid award may be changed, or a decision may be made to reissue the bid.
 If a protest is not resolved to the satisfaction of an aggrieved bidder, an appeal may be filed with the Chief Financial Officer and Treasurer of the University of Maine System within 10 days of a decision by the Director.

 It is the policy of the University of Maine System not to discriminate on the grounds of race, color, religion, sex, sexual orientation, transgender status or gender expression, genetic information, national origin or citizenship status, age, disability, or veteran’s status and to provide reasonable accommodations to qualified individuals with disabilities upon request.
 Contractors and subcontractors must also agree not to discriminate on these grounds.